-Gordon College offers a number of interdisciplinary courses that lie outside the traditional departmental framework and are administered by faculty from various departments.
-Such courses include divisional, independent and nondepartmental courses as outlined below.
+Gordon College offers an interdisciplinary major, minors and courses that lie outside the traditional departmental framework and which are administered by faculty from various departments.
+These include an international affairs major as well as divisional, independent and nondepartmental courses or minors as outlined below.
 In addition, a variety of curricular options are available for students to participate in off-campus programs through Gordon.